pablodecm/phd_thesis/src/101_chapter_1.md

 compute the total cross section by a similar parton distribution function integration as the one used in Equation [-@eq:qcd_factorisation].

-However, as more more complex final states or higher perturbative orders are considered, the final state phase space integration over many particles can rapidly become intractable.
-This motivates the use of *Monte Carlo integration* techniques, specially those based on importance sampling such as [vegas]{.smallcaps} [@Lepage:1977sw], which provide convergence rates that scale well with the integral dimensionality by randomly sampling the multi-dimensional space.
+As more more complex final states or higher perturbative orders are considered, the final state phase space integration over many particles can rapidly become intractable.
+This motivates the use of *Monte Carlo integration* techniques, especially those based on importance sampling such as [vegas]{.smallcaps} [@Lepage:1977sw], which provide convergence rates that scale well with the integral dimensionality by randomly sampling the multi-dimensional space.